CasualGaming/studlan-seating-layouts/trondelan-2021/README.md

     - The VIP seats and normal seats should be in separate seatmaps in studlan.
 - Crew seats:
     - Similar to VIP seats.
-    - Some seats are reserved for scene media stuff and NOC stuff.
+    - Some seats are reserved for scene media stuff, NOC stuff, crew stuff, etc.

 ## Backup Maps